French Lick

 Playing the Ross Course first

-The Dye should come first when legs and patience are at their peak; the Ross works as the recovery round, not the opener.
+The Dye should come first when legs and patience are at their peak; The Ross works as the recovery round, not the opener.

 • !